chenkianwee/cheatsheet/_sources/docs/028recomputerr1000.md

 ```
 - Then double click the 'RESET' button on the opta board and you will see the information

-3. Restart arduio ide and follow the getting started tutorial.
+3. Restart arduino ide and follow the getting started tutorial.
 You should be able to upload the data onto the controller.